Please read the information below carefully to find answers to your questions.

 This booklet contains all the information that a guarantor should read before signing a declaration of commitment.
 It also explains the procedure to be followed by the guarantor and by the person who is being financially supported.

-All applicants have to provide their biometric information when applying for a visa.
+All Short stay visa applicants have to provide their biometric information when applying for a visa.
 This includes a digital finger scan of 10 fingerprints and a photograph.
 The finger scan procedure uses an electronic scanner.
 In order to ensure acceptable finger scans, please make sure that your fingertips are free from any form of decoration or cuts.

 Only applicants who are within the following categories will be exempted:

 Further information on VIS is available on the website of the European Commission.

 All Schengen visa applications - independent of the place of issue - are stored in the Visa Information System (VIS) database.
 Refused applications are stored as well in the VIS.

 In the application form you are asked whether you have provided fingerprint scans during a previous visa application process.
 If you affirm this question, please always attach a copy of your previous Schengen visa sticker.
 The consular authority will copy your fingerprint scans for your follow-up application from the central VIS database.

 If you have already provided the fingerprints for a previous Schengen visa, you can send directly your visa application by postal service and you will not have to come to the Visa Application Centre to apply.
 Please click here to check the service availability.